 All = Debug Mode Log Level All Possible Log

-For SdmxException do not need to write a log, because the initialization of Exception, will write a log of the Error type.
+SdmxException don’t need to write a log because the initialization of Exception writes a log of the Error type.

-The text of the log that can be written also in style string.Format inserting below all additional optional parameters.
+The text of the log can be written also in the string.Format style by inserting all the additional optional parameters.

 Model

-The level Model is composed of the project FlyMapping which is only a draft Interfaces that are made available to all implementation projects.
+The level Model is composed by the project FlyMapping that is only a draft Interfaces that are made available to all implementation projects.

 FLYMapping

-The project FlyMapping, acts as a filter between the FlyEngine and implementations.
+The project FlyMapping is a filter between the FlyEngine and implementations.
 It provides all the interfaces for retrieving metadata from any source.
-The first thing to do is implement the IMetadataFactory class
+The first step is implement the IMetadataFactory class

-As you can see will be recalled all interfaces Metadata.
+This image shows that all interfaces Metadata are recalled.
 These functions will be passed parameters, ISdmxParsingObject and SdmxSchemaEnumType explained in chapter View-> FlyEngine-> Metadata

-As we can see all the interfaces are derived from a base interface IBaseManager.
+All the interfaces are derived from a base interface IBaseManager.

 IBaseManager contains in addition to ISdmxParsingObject and SdmxSchemaEnumType even ReferencesObject, in this object are stored all artifacts already taken to avoid recall several times.

-For each interface you need to implement two methods:
+For each interface is necessary to implement two methods:

-The first recalls that the artifact in question,
+The first method recalls the artifact in question,

 eg. For IConceptSchemeManager there is a method GetConceptScheme